 Physics major careers and jobs

 A major in physics opens doors.
-Because our physics majors develop highly organized ways of thinking, they tend to be quite successful both inside and outside the fields of traditional physics.
+Because our physics majors develop highly organized ways of thinking, they tend to be quite successful inside and outside the fields of traditional physics.
 Some physicists become astronomers, entering into a field in which the U.S. Bureau of Labor Statistics expects employment to grow 16 percent by 2018.
-Other physicists put their training to use in the medical world by becoming medical or health physicists — in fact, Marquette has teamed up with the Medical College of Wisconsin to offer a special program for physics majors interested in going into medicine.
+Other physicists put their training to use in the medical world by becoming medical or health physicists.
+In fact, Marquette has teamed up with the Medical College of Wisconsin to offer a special program for physics majors interested in going into medicine.
 Many of our alumni also work in patent law, military service, forensic science, software developing and consulting.
 The bureau reports that the median annual wage for physicists is $106,370 — more than $70,000 more per year than the average American worker.

-Jobs for Physics majors
+Jobs for physics majors

 - Ford Motor Co.

 - National Institute of Standards and Technology